Religion in Czechoslovakia: 1980s

 Official policy toward religious groups in the 1980s was consistent with that of the early socialist era, when a series of measures sought to bring organized religion to heel.
 The state exercised substantial control over clerical appointments, religious instruction, preaching, and proselytization.
 Roman Catholics and Uniates were the major targets.
 The government closed convents and monasteries and strictly limited admissions to the two remaining seminaries.

 In late 1980, there were signs of temporary worsening church-state relations.
 In October a number of students at the Cyril and Methodius Faculty of Divinity in Bratislava began a hunger strike in protest against Pacem in Terris.
 The state-controlled movement, they said, tried to undermine unity between priests and bishops.
 In an apparent reply to the incident, Bratislava's Pravda took the opportunity to denounce the resurgence of "clerico-fascist ideology," which, given the growth of socialism (commentators were quick to note), lacked a constituency in Czechoslovakia.
 Nonetheless, clericalism acted on "instructions of the church and clerical centers in the capitalist world."
 The official media were particularly critical of the "secret church," which the Vatican described as "not only the secretly ordained priests and bishops, secret convents and secret printing establishments in the country, but also the existing Catholic organizations and spiritual underground movements, as well as all priests and believers who are working illegally in the sphere of the church."
 These, however, were not organized into a single network.
 The underground church was believed to be particularly strong in Slovakia.

 The relationship between the advocates of "scientific atheism" and various religious groups has been uneasy at best.
 The Czechoslovak Constitution permitted freedom of religion and expression, but in the 1980s citizens were well advised not to take these guarantees too literally.
 Government-controlled organizations existed for most religious creeds except Jehovah's Witnesses, who were prohibited.
 The most prominent was the Roman Catholic Church.
 There were also a variety of Protestant denominations, including the Czechoslovak Baptist Church, the Evangelical Church of Czech Brethren, the Slovak Evangelical Church, the Seventh-day Adventist Church, and the Methodist Church of Czechoslovakia.
 Also represented were the Czechoslovak National Church, the Uniate Church, and Jewish communities.
 In 1981 a number of church dignitaries stood before the Czechoslovak minister of culture to take a vow of loyalty to the Czechoslovak Socialist Republic.

 A development that was particularly distressing to the authorities was the growing interest in religion on the part of young people in Czechoslovakia.
 In 1985, of the more than 100,000 people who took part in celebrations relating to the 1,100th anniversary of the death of Saint Methodius, Cardinal Tomášek noted that "two-thirds of the pilgrims were young people...."
 One culprit was seen to be the education system, which did not sufficiently stress a scientific-atheistic education.

 Situation at the end of Communism

 The religious population was as follows, as of c.
-1989: Roman Catholic (84%), Jewish (7%), and unspecified (9%).
+1991: Nondenominational (39,9%), not identified (16,2%), Roman Catholic (39%), Evangelical Czech Brethren (2%), and Czechoslovak Hussite (1,7%).